Utah & Pacific Railroad (1897-1901)

 U&P freight tariff No. 1 published on December 15, 1898, effective January 1, 1899.
 (Salt Lake Daily Tribune, December 16, 1898)

-(An internal Union Pacific history of LA&SL shows that on December 31, 1898, Utah & Pacific Railway was acquired by Utah & California Railway; this internal history was on file in Salt Lake City public relations offices; copied on January 20, 1978)
+(An internal Union Pacific history of LA&SL shows that on December 31, 1898, Utah & Pacific Railway was acquired by Utah & California Railway.
+No other documnetation has been found to confirm this name change.
+This internal history was on file in Salt Lake City public relations offices; copied on January 20, 1978)

 January 8, 1899

-"The Utah & Pacific is completed to Sulphur, and regular train service will start tomorrow."
+"The Utah & Pacific is completed to Sulphur (37 miles from Milford), and regular train service will start tomorrow."
 (Salt Lake Daily Tribune, January 8, 1899)

 January 12, 1899